KumarBoste/Dmart_Analysis_Project/README.md

 This project presents an interactive sales analysis dashboard for D*Mart, providing comprehensive insights into sales performance, order patterns, and customer behavior across different dimensions including time, geography, and product categories.

 ## Problem Statement
-D*Mart, a leading retail chain, faces challenges in gaining comprehensive insights into its sales performance and customer behavior across multiple dimensions.
+D-Mart, a leading retail chain, faces challenges in gaining comprehensive insights into its sales performance and customer behavior across multiple dimensions.
 The absence of a unified analytical framework makes it difficult to:
 - Track and analyze monthly sales trends and seasonal patterns
 - Understand regional performance variations across different states
 - Identify top-performing product categories and their contribution to overall revenue